Pony.ai raises $100 million more to advance its autonomous vehicle tech

-Self-driving car startup Pony.ai today announced that it raised $100 million in an extension of its series C round.
+Self-driving car startup Pony.ai today announced it has raised $100 million in an extension of its series C round.
 The funds bring the company’s total raised to over $1 billion at a post-money valuation of $5.3 billion, up from $3 billion as of February 2020.

 Some experts predict the pandemic will hasten the adoption of autonomous transportation technologies.
 Despite needing disinfection, driverless cars can potentially minimize the risk of spreading disease.
-For example, Pony.ai says it’s delivered more than 15,000 packages of food and health kits in California during the COVID-19 health crises.
+For example, Pony.ai says it has delivered more than 15,000 packages of food and health kits in California during the COVID-19 health crisis.

 Former Baidu chief architect James Peng cofounded Pony.ai in 2016 with Tiancheng Lou, who worked at Google X’s autonomous car project before it was spun off into Waymo.
 The two aim to build level 4 autonomous cars — cars able to operate without human oversight under select conditions, as defined by the Society of Automotive Engineers — for “predictable” environments such as industrial parks, college campuses, and small towns, with a tentative deployment window of several years from now.

 Pony’s full-stack hardware platform, PonyAlpha, leverages lidars, radars, and cameras to keep tabs on obstacles up to 200 meters from its self-driving cars.
-PonyAlpha is the foundation for the company’s fully autonomous trucks and freight delivery solution, which commenced testing in April 2019 and is deployed in test cars within the city limits of Fremont, California and Beijing, China, in addition to Guangzhou.
+PonyAlpha is the foundation for the company’s fully autonomous trucks and freight delivery solution, which commenced testing in April 2019 and is deployed in test cars in Fremont, California and in Beijing and Guangzhou in China.

 Pony.ai, which has offices in Guangzhou and Fremont, is one of the few companies to have secured an autonomous vehicle testing license in Beijing.
 In California, it has obtained a robo-taxi operations permit from the California Public Utilities Commission.
 The only other companies to have secured such a license in California are Cruise, AutoX, Aurora, Voyage, Waymo, and Zoox.